Network-Sec/AI-Count-Items-on-Image/README.md

 # Count Items on Image using AI / ML model
-Modern AI / ML based counter for items in an image
+Modern AI / ML based counter for items in an image.
+Inspired by the **Intelligence Community**.

 As usual, some TODOs remaining, recognition isn't yet 100%, that is highly `model` dependend.